 A new arrangement for violin and piano was developed in 2021 at the request of Opus Two: Bill Terwilliger, violin, and Andrew Cooperstock, piano.
 They premiered it at the University of South Carolina in October, 2021.

-To view information about the original version for Violin, string quintet (or string orchestra), and piano, click here.
+Recording and score for the original version for Violin, String Quintet (or string orchestra), and Piano here.